ywamsendai/ywamsendai-website/content/en/dts/what.md

 ---

-The JE-DTS is a nineteen-week bilingual programme blending classroom learning, small group activities, personal reflection, practical service, and community living.
+The DTS is a nineteen-week bilingual programme blending classroom learning, small group activities, personal reflection, practical service, and community living.

 The training comes in two parts: training phase and outreach phase.